tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * Market analysis shows that global FinTech investment has grown dramatically in recent years.

-* Since 2015, FinTech startups are disrupting in different sectors in Canada, such as: accounting and expenses management, capital markets, lending, personal finance, digital banking, insurance, real estate, among others.
+* Since 2015, FinTech startups are disrupting in different sectors in Australia and Canada, such as: accounting and expenses management, capital markets, lending, personal finance, digital banking, insurance, real estate, among others.

 * Recent technological advancements in (big) data and mobile network infrastructure has led to a consumer desire for companies to provide not only more efficient data-driven services, but also quality engagement through scalable mobile platforms.